From Cantilevers to Membranes: Advanced Scanning Protocols for Magnetic Resonance Force Microscopy: Results

 Utilizing the pendulum-style cantilever geometry, we benchmark the reconstruction performance of the XYZ and multislice protocols for integration times $T_\mathrm{m}$ ranging from $\SI{1}{\second}$ to $\SI{300}{\second}$ per data point.
 For the XYZ protocol, we employ a single inversion pulse with center frequency $f_0 = \SI{133.9}{\mega\hertz}$ and bandwidth $f_\mathrm{BW} = \SI{500}{\kilo\hertz}$.
 The multislice protocol is comprised of $n_\mathrm{f} = 46$ pulses with center frequencies $f_{0,k}$, corresponding to resonance slices extending between $\SI{24}{\nano\metre}$ and $\SI{70}{\nano\metre}$ from the nanomagnet's surface with $\SI{1}{\nano\metre}$ steps and uniform pulse bandwidths of $f_\mathrm{BW} = \SI{500}{\kilo\hertz}$.
 The used pulse parameters are listed in Appendix \ref{app:IPP}.
 This results in both protocols acquiring approximately the same number of signal-bearing points.

 We apply the ADMM-based reconstruction algorithm with heuristically determined hyper-parameters to the simulated measurements.
+The chosen hyperparameters and the selection method are presented in Appendix~\ref{app:Landweber}.
 Figure~\ref{Fig:ProtRes}(a) shows the $(x,y)$ mid-plane of the reconstructed spin distribution from the scan utilizing the XYZ scanning protocol and an integration time of $T_\mathrm{m} = \SI{30}{s}$ per data point.
 While the sample's spherical shape and average spin density are recovered, its radius is underestimated and nearly all internal density information is lost.

 The fully sampled multislice scanning protocol produces the reconstructed spin density shown in Fig.~\ref{Fig:ProtRes}(b).
 Clearly, this method improves the estimation of the sample's radius and the internal structure of the object.
 However, compared to the ground truth, small, spatially localized features are still lacking in fidelity, as these are effectively averaged by the PSF.
 This makes their contributions very small and therefore highly susceptible to measurement noise.